Alex-Linhares/FARGonautica/repo-version.md

 ![Fargonautica-book](FARGonautica-a-course-saved-image-canva.png)

 That's right: we can do a full-blown book/e-book with *a course on the computer science of building FARG architectures*.
-Don't worry about the details now...
+But two things:  First, this book would be the subject of *another* repository; and second, Don't worry about the details now...
 Whether or not Hofstadter will join... whether or not it will be published anywhere fancy: if you're like me and you feel that this is something that should exist, join us and let's make it happen!